ibreslauer/freelanceguide-pt/src/content/blog/understanding-faturas-portugal.md

 ---
-title: 'Understanding Fatura vs Fatura-Recibo in Portugal'
+title: "Understanding Fatura vs Fatura-Recibo in Portugal"
-description: 'Learn the essential difference between Fatura and Fatura-Recibo for Portuguese freelancers.
-Understand which document to use for your Recibos Verdes invoicing to stay compliant with Autoridade Tributária.'
+description: "Learn the essential difference between Fatura and Fatura-Recibo for Portuguese freelancers.
+Understand which document to use for your Recibos Verdes invoicing to stay compliant with Autoridade Tributária."
 pubDate: 2025-11-22
-heroImage: '../../assets/blog-placeholder-1.jpg'
+heroImage: "../../assets/blog-1-fatura-recibo-two-buttons.jpg"
 ---

 If you work as a freelancer in Portugal under **Recibos Verdes (Green Receipts)**, understanding the difference between **Fatura** and **Fatura-Recibo** is crucial for proper invoicing and tax compliance.
 These two document types serve different purposes, and using the wrong one can lead to confusion or issues with the Portuguese Tax Authority (**Autoridade Tributária e Aduaneira**).